Periyanayaki Shrine, Thiruvithancode: Ancient times

 Under the Chera dynasty the whole country was ruled over by as many as 156 petty kings.
-The ruling space of the each petty Kings was called ‘code’.
+The ruling space of the each petty King was called ‘code’.
 One of such code is Thiruvithamcode.
 During 311 AD 29 January, a courageous Kulasekhara Perumal swore in as the first king of Thiruvithamcode.
 Thiruvithamcode was already considered as an eminent city during the time of Chera kings.
 The fact the English title ‘Travancore State Gazette’ was written in government records as Thiruvithamcode Sarkar Gazette in Malayalam even in the beginning of the 19th century show that Thiruvithamcode government had an eminent place.

 But the deeper analysis of the history of this place calls us to go back to the first century AD.
 It is said and believed that in the first century St. Thomas, one of the twelve disciples of Jesus, came here and preached the good news and he built a church of Our Lady here in 70 AD.
 This church is today called as the "Thiruvithamcode Arappally" which is now owned and maintained by Syrian Orthodox Christian.
 People who followed St. Thomas did continue to preach the Gospel and converted many to Christianity.
 Those Christians used this St. Mary's Arappally as the place of prayer and liturgy.
 This church was being closed for many centuries.
 This historical Arappally, thus, stands as a piece of evidence to the claim that there were Christians in this Thiruvithamcode region from the first century onward.